Hampton Falls Historical Society

 SUBSCRIBE to our eNewsletter, distributed by email seasonally.

-This winter we will be OPEN by appointment.
 We would be happy to welcome you for research, to view our exhibits, or to answer your questions about Hampton Falls history.
 Please complete this FORM to request a visit!

 As the United States approaches its 250th anniversary, the Hampton Falls Historical Society seeks to honor this historic milestone